 Desmond stopped and glanced desperately around in search of the beast.
 “Faust and I obeyed, and when we saw him the next day, we approached him with lunch trays in hand.
 No sooner did we get near him than we found ourselves outside the prison!
-Chronos gloated as we fled into the nearby woods, and he said, ‘I managed to conceal a little time-displacement lens within a fake tooth.
+Chronos gloated as we fled into the nearby woods, and he said, ‘I managed to conceal a little time-displacement lens within a fake tooth that I stole from a scientist a little while back.
 It took time to get fully charged, but it allows us to step briefly through time and space within very strict limits.
 It was enough to get us out of the prison and gain us one hour of time.
 They won’t know we’re gone for fifty-eight more minutes.
 Time will pass for them just as it did, with the sole exception that it will only be our chronal wraiths that meet in the lunch room and vanish!’

 “We thanked him and separated.
 We’d had enough of a partnership, and Faust had little respect for anyone.
 We parted, and I made my way back home.
 I had a safe house waiting for me near Empire City.
 I was resting there when that thing appeared and tried to kill me!
 I fled, and it followed.
 I quickly figured that you were my only hope!”